AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 If user became `ButterFly`\
 Bot should say: `Hi @ButterFly` and so on\

-As you can see, the content changed from Abdi to ButterFly by using the placeholder - member - the possibilities are endless.
+As you can see, the content changed from Abdi to ButterFly by using the placeholder - member.
 It changed depending on the User.
 The response did not stay the same.

 Here comes Placeholders in the picture